Learn to Paraphrase

 2. Change the order and structure of the ideas or argument.

 3. Change the structure of the sentences.
 All of us have our own writing style.
 Change the sentences to reflect yours.
 Be careful not to change the meaning by adding or leaving out any important information.

 - Make sure that you are faithful to the meaning of the source and that you have accurately represented the main ideas.

 - Cite appropriately and integrate the paraphrase into the text effectively.
-Consult the APA or MLA manual for ideas on how to integrate paraphrased information.
+Consult the APA or MLA manual for information on how to cite and the Academic Center handout “Signal Your Sources” for ideas on how to integrate paraphrased information.

 Statements that seem complimentary in one context may be inappropriate in another.
 For example, women in business are usually uncomfortable if male colleagues or superiors compliment them on their appearance: the comments suggest that the women are being treated as visual decoration rather than as contributing workers. (p.
 323)

 ---Locker, K. O. (2003).
 Business and administrative communication (6th ed.).
 St. Louis, MO: Irwin/McGraw-Hill.

 Let’s first identify the important ideas in this passage: